Equalities Statement

 We give careful consideration to equality issues in everything that we do.

 Schools and academies are required to have due regard to the need to eliminate discrimination, harassment and victimisation and other conduct that is prohibited by the Equality Act 2010.
+This is part of our obligation under the Public Sector Equality Duty (PSED).

 The information below is a summary of how we are aware of this particular requirement and how we respond to it.
 Please contact us if you would like to see copies of any of our policies.